antonioap101/MyVelocity/README.md

 ---

 ## 🏷️ **License**
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.
+See the [LICENSE](LICENSE) file for details.